Sexual Harassment in the Workplace

 If you are experiencing sexual harassment as work, you should report it to your manager or a designated human resources professional.
 Keep detailed records of the offending comments or actions.

 Your employer should conduct an impartial investigation of your complaints.
 If it does not, it risks liability under the Ontario Human Rights Code.
-For example, the Human Rights Tribunal of Ontario found in this decision, that no sexual harassment had taken place, but awarded the applicant $7,500 because her employer had not taken her complaints seriously and had conducted a flawed investigation.
+For example, the Human Rights Tribunal of Ontario found in , that no sexual harassment had taken place, but awarded the applicant $7,500 because her employer had not taken her complaints seriously and had conducted a flawed investigation.

 For more information about sexual harassment protection and workplace investigations, see here.